πŸ₯‘Create a new product

 Since using recycled content may negatively impact the Chemicals of Concern metric due to the concern about chemical contamination from recovered materials, the Sustainable Sourcing metric only rewards recycled content in metals (aluminum and steel), glass, and PET bottles.

-Optimization for recycling and certifications are relevant to assess the and metrics.
+Optimization for recycling and certifications are relevant to assess the Recoverability and Sustainable Sourcing metrics.

-Certifications: More information on the available Certifications can be found and .
+Certifications: More information on the available Certifications can be found here and here.

 7